open-telemetry/opentelemetry-go-contrib/CONTRIBUTING.md

 ## Adding a new Contrib package

 To add a new contrib package follow an existing one.
 An empty Sample plugin provides base structure with an example and a test.
+Each contrib package should be its own module.
+A contrib package may contain more than one go package.

 ### Folder Structure
 - plugins/\<plugin-package>  (**Common**)